 I was a massage therapist before becoming an acupuncturist.
 I incorporate massage into treatment for neuromuscular problems.
 I still enjoy giving a great massage as a solo modality for 60 or 90 minutes.
 Feel free to ask about technique.
-Some people opt for a few needles during their massage to enhance the experience.
-Some choose to forgo needles.
-It is your choice.

 I enjoy meeting new people and helping them to feel better.
 I also still enjoy the people that have been with me for years.
 There are those who feel a periodic treatment is integral to their health and wellbeing.
-My practice as a body worker preceeded acupuncture.

 I enjoy making massage a part of a treatment or as a stand alone intervention.
 I like the physicality of it.
 I specialize in deep tissue and sports massage.
 I recognize the benefits of a great massage all by it's self.